Frequently Asked Questions

 - Refunds may be requested up to the start of the applicable session, less administration fees for payment and refund processing

-- No refunds will be issued after the third session has begun
+- NO refunds will be issued after the first session has begun

 - Any drop out request will surrender your spot in the session(s) registered